How former Trump adviser Steve Bannon joined forces with a Chinese billionaire who has divided the president’s allies

 Guo “pointed out an office . . . on the top floors.
 That was Mr. Bannon’s office,” said Gong, the former board member at Bannon and Guo’s charity.

-Bannon also began flying frequently on Guo’s private airplane.
-In a 2019 documentary, Bannon was filmed aboard the jet flying to campaign events, where he endorsed and promoted Republican candidates in the midterm elections.
+Bannon also began flying frequently on Guo’s private plane.
+In a 2019 documentary, Bannon was shown aboard the jet flying to campaign events, where he endorsed and promoted Republican candidates in the midterm elections.
 (Guo said he “occasionally” invited Bannon to join him when they were traveling to a similar destination.)

 At a news conference in November 2018, Bannon and Guo announced they were launching two charities that would investigate Chinese corruption and financially support victims of the regime.
 Bannon would lead the nonprofit Rule of Law Society, they said, which would be backed by a $100 million donation from Guo.
 Bannon told the New York Times that he would take no pay.